 Market value.
-The price at which a property will change hands between a willing buyer and a willing seller, neither party being under compulsion to buy or sell and both having reasonable knowledge of relevant facts.
-As used in this chapter, the term refers to the market value of buildings and structures, excluding the land and other improvements on the parcel.
-Market value may be established by a qualified independent appraiser, Actual Cash Value (replacement cost depreciated for age and quality of construction), or tax assessment value adjusted to approximate market value by a factor provided by the Property Appraiser.
+The price at which a property will change hands between a willing buyer and a willing seller, neither party being under compulsion to buy or sell and both having reasonable knewledge of relevant facts.
+As used in this chapter, the term refers to the market The value of buildings and structures, excluding the land and other improvements on the parcel.
+Market value may be established by a qualified independent appraiser, is the actual cash value (in-kind replacement cost depreciated for age, wear and tear, neglect, and quality of construction) determined by a qualified independent appraiser, or the "Just Value" of the structure, developed by the Pinellas County Property Appraiser's Office (PAO) for Ad Valorem taxation purposes, adjusted to approximate market value, as determined by the PAO or tax assessment value adjusted to approximate market value by a factor provided by the property appraiser.

 New construction.
-For the purposes of administration of this chapter and the flood resistant construction requirements of the Florida Building Code, structures for which the "start of construction" commenced on or after September 5, 1979 and includes any subsequent improvements to such structures.
+For the purposes of administration of this chapter and the flood resistant construction requirements of the Florida Building Code, structures for which the "start of construction" commenced on or after May 7, 1971 and includes any subsequent improvements to such structures.